sarveshpro/mailto-template/README.md

 `title` supports only text

-`description` supports text and can also render HTML
+`description` supports text but can also render HTML

 `to`,`cc`,`bcc` are arrays of email strings, set [] for none